cabooster/DeepCAD-RT/Tutorial.md

    The recommended patch size is 200 × 200 × 80 pixels, which can achieve the optimal performance.
 Put the pth model and yaml file in `./pth` path.
 The default name of ONNX file name is the model file name.

    We also provide pre-trained ONNX model, which can be found in `./model` .
-The patch size of `cal_mouse_mean_200_40_full.onnx` and `cal_mouse_mean_200_80_full.onnx` are  200 × 200 × 40 and 200 × 200 × 80, respectively.
+The patch size of `cal_mouse_mean_200_40_full.onnx` and `cal_mouse_mean_200_80_full.onnx` are  200 × 200 × 40 pixels and 200 × 200 × 80 pixels, respectively.
 The calcium imaging data used for training these model were captured by our customized two-photon microscope on mouse spines:

 ​    *Key imaging parameters of training data:*